takuti/takuti.me/_content/en/note/canada-permanent-residency.md

 lang: en
 title: Becoming Permanent Resident of Canada
 images: [/images/canada-permanent-residency/canada.jpg]
-keywords: [permanent, canada, pnp, residence, nomination, application, resident, invitation, apply, received]
+keywords: [canada, permanent, pnp, residence, nomination, application, invitation, apply, resident, received]
 recommendations: [/note/relocating-to-canada/, /note/post-pandemic-first-international-trip/,
-  /note/td-to-amazon/]
+  /note/becoming-a-freelancer-in-canada/]
 ---

 It's been more than a year since [I relocated to Canada in Feb 2021](/note/relocating-to-canada/), and I have officially become a permanent resident of Canada this week.
 My major motivation of being a permanent resident is to maximize the flexibility of choosing a job and [possibly getting education](/note/goes-back-to-school/) in this country.